gopiexplore/C-Topi-Wise-Practice/README.md

 13.Write a program that uses a for loop to print the numbers 1 through 10 to the console.</br>

 14.Write a program that uses a while loop to prompt the user to enter a password.
 The loop should continue until the user enters the correct password.</br>

+<h1>Single-dimensional Arrays:</h1><br/>

+15.Write a program to find the sum of all elements in an array.</br>
+16.Write a program to find the largest and smallest elements in an array.</br>
+17.Write a program to sort an array in ascending order using bubble sort.</br>
+18.Write a program to reverse the elements of an array.</br>
+19.Write a program to count the number of even and odd numbers in an array.</br>